intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Resulting WI Data Fragment**

-The distributed tensor for each subgroup has the same dimension as work group level tensor.
+The distributed tensor for each subgroup has the same dimension as the work group level tensor.

 **Examples of workgroup distribution with wg_map**